 WDRC is used to restore audibility for weak sounds and simultaneously restore some of the normal loudness perceptions that are lost with recruitment.
-In order to accomplish this, more gain is applied to low-level input sounds than high-level input sounds, with input signal levels below the threshold of compression typically receiving linear amplification.
+To accomplish this, more gain is applied to low-level input sounds than high-level input sounds, with input signal levels below the threshold of compression typically receiving linear amplification.

 Loud sounds.
 If loud noises are intolerable, but all other sounds are okay, likely, the patient’s UCLs for at least some of the frequencies have been exceeded.
 Real-ear and coupler verifications of loud sounds are excellent ways to verify that loud sounds are tolerable to the patient.
 Measured results can be compared to the patient’s actual or predicted UCLs to adjust hearing aid gain and output.